★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Hilton Honors (+211M members) and a large system footprint reinforce each other: more members drive demand for system hotels; more hotels improve earning/redemption utility and owner affiliation value.
+Hilton Honors (243M members at FY2025) and a large system footprint reinforce each other: more members drive demand for system hotels; more hotels improve earning/redemption utility and owner affiliation value.

 Erosion risks